-Rob Saunders is Associate Professor in Computational Creativity at the Academy for Innovation and Research in Falmouth University.
+Rob Saunders is Associate Professor in Computational Creativity and co-director of The MetaMakers Institute.
 Rob’s research centres around creative application of computing and the computational modelling of creativity.
 Using techniques from machine learning, robotics and video games he has explored the role of curiosity in creative design processes and developed computational models of creative systems at individual, social and cultural levels.
 His models of curious design agents have demonstrated useful abilities for autonomous design systems, including problem-finding and open-ended exploration.
 His models of social creativity exhibit emergent dynamics including clique formation, fashion cycles and the evolution of design specific languages.
 Rob works with artists and designers across a range of disciplines to support and engage in the creative application of computing and has applied his research in the development of design customisation systems, smart environments, online learning systems and robotic artworks.

 Swen E. Gaudl is a Research Fellow in The MetaMakers Institute.
 He holds a PhD in Computer Science from the University of Bath, on the subject of advancing the development tools and approaches for creating better character AI for digital games.
 Previously, he worked for three years as a researcher and project manager at the Fraunhofer Institute for Digital Media Technology, Germany.
 During this time, he was responsible for software development, project management and project acquisition.
 His main work during this period was in areas related to digital games and software development and software design.
 Swen’s main interests are to broaden the available knowledge on the understanding and replication of human behaviour and agent design with the aim to create something applicable beyond the confined academic space.
 He is interested in evolutionary and genetic algorithms and rule-based systems, as well as software engineering, data-mining and cognitive research.
 His skills are not just restricted to technical skills such as programming in Java/C#/Prolog/Python/Cpp and project management.
 He also enjoys working in interdisciplinary teams, and he is always interested in new concepts which could benefit the creative expression of authors and how to enrich their design/toolset.

 Mark J. Nelson is Senior Research Fellow in The MetaMakers Institute.
 He is an artificial intelligence researcher specializing in automated videogame design and procedural content generation.
 His work aims especially at supporting player and designer creativity by intermixing their choices with intelligent computational methods, allowing people to visualize, understand, and sculpt generative design spaces through the help of software and interfaces that smooth over the messy details.
-A current interest is in applying these methods to generative “software toys”, which are fun, interactive applications on mobile and other devices but not necessarily games, and are designed to appeal to a wider audience than traditional games.
+Other interests include understanding the scaling properties of game-play algorithms and the challenge/strategy structure of single-player games.
 He holds a PhD in Computer Science from the Georgia Institute of Technology.
 Prior to joining Falmouth University, he was at the IT University of Copenhagen (2011-2015, Assistant Professor), where among other things he co-wrote the first textbook on procedural content generation in games.
-He also runs a small artificial intelligence consultancy, Anadrome Research.

-Edward Powley is a Research Fellow in The MetaMakers Institute.
+Edward Powley is Associate Professor in the Games Academy.
 His research interests are centred on artificial intelligence for games, particularly on developing general-purpose AI methods which can play a wide variety of games.
 He is also an independent game developer, with particular interest in the emergent gameplay possibilities of cutting-edge AI, procedural content generation and physics-based gameplay.
 Ed is investigating the use of AI agents as playtesters and assistants in automated game design systems, and using his game development expertise to bring the Institute’s research to market and into the hands of the general public.
 Despite being a lecturer on Falmouth University’s BSc.
 Computing for Games course, he is working towards a future where anyone can create games without writing a single line of code.

 Blanca Pérez Ferrer is a cultural mediator for the Games Academy.
 She has a background in the history of art, having worked at international organisations such as UNESCO and several museums and art institutions in Paris ; Museé Cernuschi, Museé du quai Branly.
 She studied at the Ecole du Louvre.
 Her interests involve studying digital games as an art form, presenting the richness and artistic value of games to the general public, and investigating the overlap between games and other art forms by translating academic research into practical mediation projects.
 She has wide experience of event planning and coordination, curating contemporary art exhibitions, designing and executing educational projects.